 - Fear for personal safety

-Detainees/inmates can also experience stress or anxiety during critical times (after experiencing a personal loss such as death of partner or family member, before or after significant dates in their lives, before or after hearing dates, immediately after intake or during holidays) and after critical incidents (threat or act of violence or sexual assault, emotional or stressful visit with family or legal representative, or receiving bad news from home).
+Offenders can also experience stress or anxiety during critical times (for example, after experiencing a personal loss such as the death of a partner or family member, before or after significant dates in their lives, before or after hearing dates, or immediately after intake or during holidays) and after critical incidents (threats or acts of violence or sexual assault, emotional or stressful visits with family or legal representative, or receiving bad news from home).

-Intake: The American Correctional Association recommends that jails and prisons screen all detainees/inmates during intake to identify risk factors for suicide and immediate risk of self-harm.
+Intake: The American Correctional Association recommends that jails and prisons screen all offenders during intake to identify risk factors for suicide and immediate risk of self-harm.
 This information is used to inform housing and security decisions.
-Correctional staff who are not responsible for conducting receiving screenings still need to be aware of the process their facility uses and follow any recommendations provided to them based on the outcomes of the screening (e.g., suicide precautions).
+Correctional staff who are not responsible for conducting these screenings still need to be aware of the process their facility uses and follow any recommendations provided to them based on the outcomes of the screening.

-Daily Observations: Detainees/inmates may not disclose suicidal ideation at intake or they may become at risk post-intake.
-Risk for suicide is fluid, meaning it can fluctuate throughout their period of incarceration.
-Correctional officers’ high level of contact with detainees/inmates puts them in a unique position to know when stressful events occur and notice behavior changes that may be indicative of possible suicidal ideation.
+Daily Observations: Offenders may not disclose suicidal ideation at intake, or they may become at-risk for suicide post-intake.
+Risk for suicide in correctional facilities is fluid, meaning it can fluctuate throughout their period of incarceration.
+Correctional officers’ high level of contact with offenders puts them in a unique position to know when stressful events occur and notice behavioral changes that may be indicative of possible suicidal ideation.
 They should always be alert for risk factors, stressors, and warning signs for suicide and follow their agency’s policies and procedures for responding immediately.

-This is probably the most important role correctional officers assume in suicide prevention and response.
-This involves monitoring detainees/inmates in the general population to identify stressors and warning signs as well as observing those placed on suicide precautions.
+Monitoring individuals for risk factors is probably the most important role correctional officers assume in suicide prevention and response.
+They should monitor offenders in the general population to identify stressors and warning signs as well as observe those placed on suicide precautions.

-Correctional officers must be vigilant in adhering to the suicide precautions or special conditions prescribed for individuals who are identified to be at risk for suicide.
-These are often determined by the facility’s mental health providers or facility administrators and communicated to staff.
-Precautions could include special considerations related to:
+Correctional officers must be vigilant in adhering to the suicide precautions or special conditions prescribed for individuals who are identified to be at risk for suicide in correctional facilities.
+The facility’s mental health providers or facility administrators usually determine these protocols and communicate them to staff.
+Precautions could relate to:

 - Housing assignments